-RAISE LIVESTOCK TO DONATE-

 The project started when Mill Grove United Methodist Church asked themselves what they could do to help food insecure families in their community and decided that, with some of the farmers in their own congregation and farmers in Cabarrus County, they could raise grass-fed beef to donate to local hunger relief agencies.
 By using what skills, resources, and knowledge they already had, Mill Grove developed a comprehensive plan to tackle poverty in their community.
 Mill Grove started small by partnering with a couple of farmers and buying one or two calves from their herds.
 It costs about $800-$900 to buy a calf.
 That money goes to the farmers to offset the cost of donating that beef when it’s time for harvest.
 Farmers raise the livestock on their farms and until the beef is processed.
-There are a few meat processing factories in Cabarrus County that Mill Grove works with to keep the operation as close to home as possible.
+There are a few meat processing facilities in Cabarrus County that Mill Grove works with to keep the operation as close to home as possible.
 After the beef is processed, Mill Grove transports the meat to food pantries, banks, and soup kitchens in nearby counties.

 As My Father’s Cows grew, they looked for other partnerships between rural churches and farmers closer to Mill Grove.
 Over